-The Janet L. Swanson Wildlife Health Center, located a few miles from the Cornell University Hospital for Animals (CUHA), provides state-of-the-art medical and surgical care for ill or injured wildlife native to the northeastern United States, and works with a network of Wildlife Rehabilitators in the area.
+The Janet L. Swanson Wildlife Hospital, located a few miles from the Cornell University Hospital for Animals (CUHA), provides state-of-the-art medical and surgical care for ill or injured wildlife native to the northeastern United States, and works with a network of Wildlife Rehabilitators in the area.
 Over 900 birds, small mammals, reptiles, and amphibians are treated each year by the staff at the Wildlife Health Center.
 The primary mission of the center is to provide the highest quality medical care to these animals with the goal of releasing them back to the wild.

 How to volunteer:

-Employment at the WHC:
+Employment at the Wildlife Hospital:

-The WHC employs 8-10 veterinary student Technicians during the academic year.
+The Wildlife Hospital employs 8-10 veterinary student Technicians during the academic year.
 Student Technicians are responsible for overseeing volunteer activities and taking on-call overnight shifts, where they communicate with the public, respond to emergency phone-calls about found wildlife, and serve as primary clinician for intake, triage, and treatment of incoming patients.

 Make a donation to the Wildlife Hospital through Cornell’s system, by clicking here.
 Every dollar helps!